-But making employment decisions based on these attributes is absolutely essential for the very existence of religious schools.
+But making employment decisions based on these attributes is absolutely essential for the very existence of religious schools to operate authentically.
 Taking away the ability to maintain a staff body unified in the same beliefs and living according to the school's principles will effectively make faith-based schools religious in name only and no different from their secular counterparts.